josantonius/php-database/README.md

 ## Query

-### - Process query and prepare it for the provider:
+### - Process query and prepare it for the provider

 ```php
 $db->query($query, $statements, $result);